batoul-hamieh/QML_Genomic_Feature_Selection/README.md

 This repository provides a computational framework evaluating Quantum Machine Learning (QML) against classical machine learning baselines for genomic feature selection and tissue-state classification in spatial transcriptomics (**GSE241124**).

-Developed as an undergraduate research thesis at the **Lebanese University**, the project benchmarks classical dimensionality reduction techniques against hybrid NISQ-era quantum architectures to isolate synergistic gene-gene interactions in wound healing datasets.
+Developed as an undergraduate research thesis at the Lebanese University, the project benchmarks classical dimensionality reduction techniques against hybrid NISQ-era quantum architectures to isolate synergistic gene-gene interactions in wound healing datasets.

 ---